Privacy and permissions in CRM: how to build a policy

 “And will all of these users be able to see each other’s data/records?”

-In a lot of ways, I use it as a way to prompt people to think about.
-I would say that about half of people already have a vague plan in mind, while the other half haven’t really started to think about it yet.
+I use it, in many ways, to prompt people to think about it.
+About half of people already have a vague plan in mind, while the other half haven’t really started to think about it yet.

-I’m going to start this blog by talking about the difference between privacy and permission when it comes to your CRM solution.
-And then I’d like to give you an overview of how we usually approach the question here at OpenCRM…both as a company that uses a (our) CRM and a company who provides a CRM system to other businesses.
+I’m going to start this blog by discussing the difference between privacy and permission when it comes to your CRM solution.
+Then, I’d like to give you an overview of how we usually approach the question here at OpenCRM…both as a company that uses a CRM (our) and as a company that provides a CRM system to other businesses.

 What is the difference between “privacy”, “permissions”, and all these other words?

-When you’re building a policy on who can access (and interact with) your company data there are a few words you’ll need to be familiar with.
+When you’re building a policy on who can access (and interact with) your company data, you’ll need to be familiar with a few words.

 Privacy

-This refers to how visible a record, type of record, or elements within a record is by the members of your organisation.
+This refers to how visible a record, type of record, or elements within a record are by the members of your organisation.

 Permission